DolyaAlex/TD-RPG-game/README.md

-# TD-RPG Game (Working Title)
+# TD-RPG Game

-## 🧠 About the Project
+## 🧠 About

-This is a **hybrid game combining Tower Defense, RTS, and Action RPG mechanics**.
+**TD-RPG Game** is a hybrid of **Tower Defense, RTS, and Action RPG** mechanics.

-The player controls a hero in a top-down 3D world, gathering resources, building defenses, and surviving waves of enemies that attack the base at night.
+The player controls a hero in a top-down 3D world, gathers resources, builds defenses, and protects a base from waves of enemies that attack at night.

-The core idea of the game is **time management under pressure** — the player can never do everything and must constantly choose between safety and risk.
+The core focus of the game is **time management and decision-making under pressure**.

 ---

 ## 🔄 Core Gameplay Loop

-1. **Day Phase (Preparation)**
+1. **Day Phase**

    * Explore the map
-   * Gather resources (wood, stone, etc.)
+   * Gather resources (wood, stone)
-   * Build and upgrade defenses
+   * Build and upgrade structures
    * Take risks to obtain rare resources
-   * Enter dungeons or dangerous zones
+   * Visit dangerous areas or dungeons

-2. **Evening (Warning Phase)**
+2. **Evening**

    * Return to base
+   * Prepare defenses
    * Finish construction
-   * Prepare for incoming threats

-3. **Night Phase (Defense)**
+3. **Night Phase**

-   * Waves of enemies attack the base
+   * Enemy waves attack the base
-   * Player supports defenses with the hero
+   * Player supports defense with the hero
-   * Critical decisions under pressure
+   * Survive under pressure

 4. **Repeat**

-   * Recover from damage
-   * Expand base
-   * Take bigger risks for long-term power
+   * Recover, expand, and optimize your strategy

 ---

 ## 🎯 Goal

-Each level can be completed by:
+Complete the level by:

-* Surviving a set number of waves
+* Surviving all enemy waves
   **or**
-* Collecting special resources and **sealing the portal (gate)** where enemies spawn
+* Collecting special resources and **sealing the enemy gate**

-If the player delays too long, a final powerful wave (Gatekeepers) will attack the base.
+If the player delays too long, a final strong wave will attack the base.

 ---

 ## ⚔️ Player Role

-* The hero is **not a one-man army**
+* The hero is **not overpowered alone**
-* The base and towers are essential for survival
+* Towers and base defense are essential
 * The hero is responsible for:

   * Resource gathering